MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 > [!NOTE]
 > Key rotation is supported only on these enrollment types:
->   - windowsAzureADJoin
+>   - Windows 10 Azure AD Join.
->   - windowsBulkAzureDomainJoin
+>   - Windows 10 bulk Azure AD Join.
->   - windowsAzureADJoinUsingDeviceAuth
+>   - Windows 10 Azure AD Join using Device Auth.
->   - windowsCoManagement
+>   - Windows 10 Co-Management triggered by AutoPilot or Group Policy.

 > [!TIP]
 > Key rotation feature will only work when: